-ENGL 128 The Bible as Literature 4
+ENGL 128R The Bible as Literature

 A study of both the Old and New Testaments of the Christian Bible, as literature itself and as a major influence upon literature.
-Course will cover mythological, historical, archaeological contexts and backgrounds.
+Course will cover mythological, historical, archaeological, and cultural contexts and backgrounds.
+The course takes no doctrinal position, and doctrinal debates are only appropriate as explorations of the manifold interpretive possibilities of the text.
 (4-0)

-ENGL 174R African American Literature 4
+ENGL 174R African-American Literature